luinungom/Genlogic/README.md

 Genlogic is able to:
 - Read FASTA and multi-FASTA DNA sequence files.
-- Analize linear or circular (plasmids, vectors) DNA sequences.
+- Analyze linear or circular (plasmids, vectors) DNA sequences.
 - Use endonucleases that cleave within a recognition site.
 - Use endonucleases that cleave short specific distances from a recognition site.
 - Use endonucleases that cleave at sites remote from a recognition site.